-Because the actual amount of ethanol in the fixed volume of gas delivered from the compressed ethanol gas standard varies slightly based on the atmospheric pressure, the Intoxilyzer 9000 is equipped with a barometric pressure sensor that automatically adjusts the reported cal check value based on the measured atmospheric pressure at the time of the test.
-At normal operational temperatures, the barometric pressures found throughout the state of Georgia would not be expected to cause the ethanol gas standard concentration to vary by more than approximately +/-5% of the target value stated on the gas cylinder.
+In reality the actual amount of ethanol in the fixed volume of gas delivered from the compressed ethanol gas standard varies slightly based on the atmospheric pressure.
+Thus, the target value listed on the tank specifically reflects the ethanol concentration at standard atmospheric pressure.
+Instead of changing the target value each time the environmental pressure changes, the Intoxilyzer 9000 is equipped with a barometric pressure sensor that automatically adjusts the reported cal check value based on the difference between standard atmospheric pressure and the pressure measured at the time of the test.
+Though dependent upon weather and elevation, the range barometric pressures found throughout the state of Georgia would not be expected to cause the ethanol gas standard concentration to vary by more than approximately +/-5% of the target value stated on the gas cylinder.
 It should be noted that even though atmospheric pressure can have a small effect on the concentration of ethanol obtained from a gas standard during a dry gas calibration check, atmospheric pressure has no significant effect on a subject's measured breath alcohol concentration.